 Parking costs can create a negative perception for potential visitors and customers to the area, where the cost or limited supply of parking prevents people from visiting.
 By putting some of the money earned from parking back in the business and community areas for local improvements, these areas can increase the quality of the public realm.
 This would support visitors who use other travel options, provide small scale parking enhancements where possible and help keep these destinations attractive and vibrant.

-- Revenues are based on the sale of parking for all parking types (on-street, surface and parkades) in the revenue area.
+- The surplus amount includes revenues for all parking types (on-street, surface and parkades) in the revenue area.

-Recommended model presented to the SPC on Transportation & Transit for approval.
+Present revised model to the SPC on Transportation & Transit for approval.

 Pending council approval of the policy, money for paid parking areas will be made available for reinvestment based on the available surplus.